moriisaac/moriisaac/README.md

 - 👋 Hi, I’m @moriisaac
 - 👀 I’m interested in ...website developing and app intergrations
 - 🌱 HTML,CSS,JAVASCRIPT,PYTHON, MySQL and flutter----
 - 💞️ Get in touch for Projects
+-🏠 Well experienced with WordPress, Wix and Shopify.
 - 📫 How to reach me ...email@wesongamori@gmail.com

 <!---